malyshchyk/chgk-tournaments-frontend/README.md

-# fantasy-chgk
+# chgk-tournaments

-Angular frontend for Fantasy Chgk application.
+Angular frontend for Chgk Tournaments application.

 Below is a deployment guide for self-hosted solution with AWS EC2 as proxy for VPN and static IP.